MrHsiehVCS/unit8-pp/README.md

 # Unit 8 Programming Project

+In this project, you will create a system for reserving seats on a flight, and Connect 4.

 ## Part A: `Reservation` Class

 An airline flight reservation system stores information about reservations for each seat on a flight.
 The `Reservation` class stores the name of the passenger and whether the passenger is a frequent flyer.
-Your `Reservation` class should include:
+Create a `Reservation` class that includes:

-- A constructor that takes the `name` of the passenger and the `frequentFlyer` status as parameters
+- A constructor that takes the `name` of the passenger (a string) and the `frequentFlyer` status (a boolean) as parameters
 - An accessor method named `getPassengerName()` that returns the passenger's name on the `Reservation`
 - An accessor method named `isFrequentFlyer()` that returns `true` if this passenger is a frequent flyer and `false` otherwise

-You may include any other variables and methods you want.
-The following must also be followed:

-- Encapsulation of instance variables
-- JavaDoc all methods and classes

 ## Part B: `Flight` Class